Kuonie/Double_click_zip_extractor/README.md

 # How to use

-Run the RARAutoExtractorSetup.exe file as Administrator, and it should install and set it as the default program for zip files./n
+Run the RARAutoExtractorSetup.exe file as Administrator, and it should install and set it as the default program for zip files.
-If it does not set itself as the default program, go to "Default Apps" in settings. /n Search for .zip file type and select "extractor" as the default app./n And it's done!/n
+If it does not set itself as the default program, go to "Default Apps" in settings.
+Search for .zip file type and select "extractor" as the default app.
+And it's done!

 # Uninstall